What is a “good” password? Dos & Don’ts

 People use passwords every day, whether it be on their mobile device, corporate server workstation, or online QuickBooks account.
 Passwords typically serve as the first line of defense against unauthorized access.
 However, the recipe used to create a strong password is very important and as everyone should know, not all passwords are created equal.

 First, what makes a password “good”?
 When setting up a new Facebook account, the password requirements are “a combination of at least six numbers, letters and punctuation marks (like ? and &).”
 The problem is every site seems to have their own policy, so what is the end-all-be-all for creating a good password?
+Here are some tips on how to think of a good password.

 The problem is when users are asked to create a new 5-character password with upper/lower/alpha-numeric/symbols combinations every three months.
 You better believe their passwords will degenerate to less secure phrases with each quarter.
 “1John?” would likely be accepted by Facebook from user John Doe, but it is less than ideal in terms of security.
 “The0ne!JohnDo3” is much more creative, longer, and harder to guess, yet relatively easy to memorize.
+See more password do’s below.

 For reference, below are a few Dos and Don’ts for creating a secure password